abbiereid/Student_Depression_Analysis/README.md

-# ChessPrediction
+# Chess Prediction
-CI603, Data mining,  submission.
+## In development
+This is a university submission for CI603 Data Mining.